Link to a list of our current members and sponsors here

 Our Associate membership class was established in order to permit governmental PRPs, industry and trade associations and research organizations who wished to become involved and informed on sediment issues the opportunity to do so, and as a method of broadening the scope of the dissemination of the SMWG’s message.
 Our Associate Members include governmental PRPs, such as the Army and Navy, as well as several industry and trade associations and research organizations.

-If you are interested in joining the SMWG as a General or Associate Member, please fill out the Member Registration Form included with the Jan 2016 SMWG Membership Package and mail it to us with your dues check (if applicable) as indicated on the form.
+If you are interested in joining the SMWG as a General or Associate Member, please fill out the Member Registration Form included with the 2022 SMWG Membership Letter and mail it to us with your dues check (if applicable) as indicated on the form.

 If you are interested in joining the SMWG as a Sponsor, please fill out the Registration Form and mail it to us with your dues check as indicated on the form.
-Click on the link to the 2017 Sponsor Letter and Registration Form and Invoice for additional information.
+Click on the link to the January 2022 Sponsor Invitation Letter for additional information.

 Broad-based support of the initiatives of the SMWG is important to strengthen the impact of our message.
-In 2017, we will need your support more than ever as remedial decisions are to be reached at other significant sites and implementation of those decisions recently made will begin.
-The extremely expensive cost of addressing contaminated sediments in the past, even at smaller scale sites like Manistique Harbor (costs incurred for removal of approximately 187,000 cy of sediments were just under $50M), underscores the need for continued coordinated and cooperative action by potentially responsible parties.
+In 2019 and 2020, we will need your support more than ever as remedial decisions are to be reached at other significant sites and implementation of those decisions recently made will begin.
+The extremely expensive cost of addressing contaminated sediments as evidenced by the estimated costs in the Lower Passaic River Proposed Plan (estimated by Region 2 to be $1.7 billion, but which many experts believe is substantially understated), the anticipated remedy for the Willamette River (Portland Harbor) (is expected to cost over $1 billion), the Gowanus Canal ROD ($305 million) and the Lower Duwamish ROD ($342 million), underscore the need for continued coordinated and cooperative action by potentially responsible parties.
 Your active involvement in the SMWG would be an excellent way to help shape the future of this important issue.

 The SMWG will continue to be of critical importance to parties wishing to address contaminated sediment management issues in a technically and scientifically sound manner.
-For more information about joining the SMWG, please contact the Group's Coordinating Director, Steven C. Nadeau, Honigman Miller Schwartz and Cohn LLP, 660 Woodward Avenue, Detroit, MI 48226, phone (313) 465-7492 or Send Steve an e-mail.
+For more information about joining the SMWG, please contact the Group's Coordinating Director, Steven C. Nadeau, Honigman LLP, 660 Woodward Avenue, Detroit, MI 48226, phone (313) 465-7492 or Send Steve an e-mail.